Buyer's Guide

 Best for: investigating sudden delivery drops and blocklist hits

-Spamhaus is a set of widely referenced threat-intel and blocklist services.
-In deliverability work, you check whether a sending IP or domain appears on a Spamhaus list (and which one), then follow the listing details to the cause and the fastest fix.
+What it does: Spamhaus is a set of widely referenced threat-intel and blocklist services.
+In deliverability work, you check whether a sending IP or domain appears on a Spamhaus list, and which one, then follow the listing details to the cause and the fastest fix.
 Start with the public checker: Spamhaus Check.

 Honorable mention: warmup tools